jandelgado/rabtap/README.md

  CONNECTION           name of a connection.
  DIR                  directory to read messages from.
  -a, --autodelete     create auto delete exchange/queue.
+ --all                set x-match=all option in header based routing.
+ --any                set x-match=any option in header based routing.
  --api=APIURI         connect to given API server.
 If APIURL is omitted,
                       the environment variable RABTAP_APIURI will be used.
  -b, --bindingkey=KEY binding key to use in bind queue command.